pzhaojohnson/RNA2Drawer/README.md

 ## Editing Other Attributes

-In the `Edit` pulldown menu, you can change various miscellaneous features:
+The `Edit` pulldown menu allows you to change miscellaneous aspects of the drawing:

-i) The name of the current tab.
+`Name`: The name of the current tab.

 ## Annotating with Structure Probing Data